top of page

 Further conditons were added with conditon number four requiring the following:

-En-Plan look forward to working in conjunction with Shropshire County Council Planning Department to provide the scheme for the provisojn of bat boxes and wher eapplicable use Gtreenscape Ecology to assist with the exact detail in order to ensure they are provided in the optimal positions in porderr to discharge planning conditions.
+En-Plan look forward to working in conjunction with Shropshire County Council Planning Department to provide the scheme for the provisojn of bat boxes and wher eapplicable use Greenscape Ecology to assist with the exact detail in order to ensure they are provided in the optimal positions in porderr to discharge planning conditions.

 If you would like to find out more about how our Planning Consultancy and Architectural Design Services can work in perfect sync to achieve a successful outcome in the planning system please contact us and we will be only too happy to talk through any questions or development proposals you may have.